 How old are your rocks?

-In an effort to calculate the age of the planet, scientists turned to the rocks that cover its surface.
+And in another effort to calculate the age of the planet, scientists turned to the rocks that cover its surface.
 However, because plate tectonics constantly changes and revamps the crust, the first rocks have long since been recycled, melted down and reformed into new outcrops.

 Research groups in Australia found the oldest mineral grains on Earth.
 These tiny zirconium silicate crystals have ages that reach 4.3 billion years, making them the oldest materials found on Earth so far.
 Their source rocks have not yet been found.